madf/jwtxx/README.md

 #### Get OpenSSL and Boost
 First download development Windows OpenSSL binaries for example from [slproweb](https://slproweb.com/products/Win32OpenSSL.html) and run the installer.
 If you chose default installation path, add `C:\OpenSSL-Win32\bin` to your system `Path`.

-For running tests, you will also need `applink.c` from OpenSSL project which is required when compiling a `/MD DLL` uni test on Windows.
+For running tests, you will also need `applink.c` from OpenSSL project which is required when compiling a `/MD DLL` on Windows.
-Get the file from (openssl)[https://github.com/openssl/openssl] `/ms` directory and put it into `C:\OpenSSL-Win32\include\openssl`.
+Get the file from [openssl](https://github.com/openssl/openssl) `/ms` directory and put it into `C:\OpenSSL-Win32\include\openssl`.
 This step is necessary because slproweb does not include this file in their releases.
-Some other OpenSSL binaries provider might so check whether the file exists or not.
+Some other OpenSSL binaries provider might, so check whether the file exists or not.

 If you want to run unit tests you should also get Boost sources.